-As of December 31, 2021 we had opened 4 BackSpace clinics in Missouri and Tennessee.
+As of December 31, 2022 we had 10 BackSpace clinics in Florida, Missouri and Tennessee.
 These clinics are located in Walmart and provide chiropractic adjustments, nerve and muscle stimulation, and percussion tool therapies for soft tissue recovery, muscle relaxation, and spinal wellness.
-The current lease includes the addition of 6 locations to be opened in early 2022 in Tennessee and Florida.
+The BackSpace operations were sold in February 2023.
+See Note 15 for additional information.